-Preferred Provider Organization (PPO) plans are a type of Medicare Advantage (Part C) plan, and provide a network of healthcare providers at a reduced cost from Original Medicare.
+Preferred Provider Organization (PPO) plans are a type of Medicare Advantage (Part C) plan just like an HMO, or Health Maintenance Organization, a PPO plan offers a network of healthcare providers you can use for your medical care at a reduced cost from the Original Medicare.
 It is one of 4 Advantage plan options (the others being SNP, HMO, and PFFS plans).

 PPO plans cover the out-of-pocket costs of Original Medicare.
 This typically includes the copayment/coinsurance fees involved in regular maintenance and healthcare, such as doctor’s visits.

 Cost coverage is reliant on a network of healthcare providers.
 Any care received within this network will be at little to no cost to you—anything outside of the network will, then, cost more.

 A network is a collection of doctors, offices, etc. that your insurance provider has established.
 PPO plans offer a wide range of coverage.
 Specific offerings, however, will vary depending on the insurance company and your location.